Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 Then, noticing that network performance was still bad: I mean, that the car went out of the track, I decided to look for data augmentation and I started and seccond preprocessing part for training data.

 ##### Data preprocessing (Part 2)
-Here custom funtions and steps applied to image before feeding the model is explained.
+Here custom funtions and steps applied to image  are explained.

 Images were loaded in RGB color space (function read_image() in line 327) .
 To improve generalization